 Rather than cook like an egg on the sidewalk, many opt to dig for the select sources of solace in the city.
 But when the shade of the parks just doesn’t cut it in mid-July, you will itch to ditch Madison Avenue for ocean spray and a thick, temperate gust of wind off the waves refreshing enough to satisfy the homesick Darryl Hannah in Splash.

 It’s a fact that New York’s boroughs all have beaches – Manhattan excluded.
-Locals typically visit beaches in the area rather than the city’s widespread population.
+Locals typically visit beaches in the area rather than in the city’s busier places.
 But after venturing to each of these fabulous beaches myself, I am aiming to change that perspective and help my fellow New Yorkers branch out for the beauty of their neighbors!

 We think of a few big names when we think of New York beaches.
 After all, at least ten films have been set around Coney Island alone (think Warriors to Beaches to Requiem for A Dream) and while I of course have to talk about that powerhouse, there are so many gems I’ve discovered besides.

-Let us jump right into the eight amazing beaches of New York city I explored…But first off.
-Let’s talk about Staten Island.
-While often overlooked for its distance from the other four boroughs, the home of our beloved Working Girl is not to be slept on.
+Let us jump right into the eight amazing beaches of New York City I’ve explored starting with Staten Island.
+While often overlooked for its distance from the other four boroughs, amongst other reasons, the home of our beloved Working Girl is not to be slept on.
 In fact, it has more beaches than any of the other boroughs, making it a great place to explore new horizons for the summer.

 It’s free to board and has amazing views of the Statue of Liberty along the way (you won’t have to pay for the tour boat this time!)
 There is just something about seeing the gleaming skyline in the summer from a misty ferry that makes you feel like Fievel Mousekewitz, destined for adventure Americana.

-Once there you can walk the Roosevelt Boardwalk — built to create jobs and revitalize the city during the depression — for miles with boardwalk concessions and pretty views of the Atlantic and Brooklyn.
-It is a little more secluded than others in this list but the town is just a bus ride away with metro access and lots of shopping.
+Once there, you can walk the Roosevelt Boardwalk — built to create jobs and revitalize the city during the depression — and enjoy the concessions and pretty views of the Atlantic and Brooklyn.
+It is a little more secluded than other beaches in this list but the town is just a bus ride away with metro access and lots of shopping.